 Janet matriculated from Wynberg Girls’ High School in 1991, and her future as an engineer was obvious, Science and Maths being her passion and the school subjects in which she excelled.

-Janet went onto to UCT, where we completed her degree in Materials Engineering, after which she went on to do her Master’s Degree, which she upgraded to a PhD.
+Janet went onto to UCT, where she completed her degree in Materials Engineering, after which she went on to do her Master’s Degree, which she upgraded to a PhD.
 Janet obtained her PhD in 2000.

 Janet’s PhD was on the development of a novel high nitrogen stainless steel developed by Columbus Stainless called Cromanite™.
 Cromanite is a high nitrogen austentic stainless steel which has a unique combination of strength, toughness, ductility, work hardenability and corrosion resistance.
 Cromanite’ s performance in materials handling applications where there is wet sliding abrasion and high-impact abrasion is excellent.
-Cromanite is also an excellent candidate material for a variety of high strength applications even at elevated temperatures.
+Cromanite is also an excellent candidate material for a variety of high strength applications, even at elevated temperatures.
 In addition, Cromanite is a weldable stainless steel that can be readily cut, machined and formed.
 Cromanite can be cast at atmospheric pressure.
 Columbus discontinued the Cromanite alloy in the late stages of Janet writing up her thesis.

 After completion of her PhD, Janet continued with her academic career at UCT for two more years as a post-doctoral fellow, conducting research on the optimisation of hot rolling schedules for Mittal, Hulett and Columbus.

 It was while Janet was doing her post-doctorate, that it became apparent to her that academia was too slow-paced and that she wanted to practice engineering.
 Janet realised that her passion was to use engineering and technology to solve real life problems, and during this time, she wrote the business plan for One Eighty.